 Dr. Sandy Buchman is the current CMA President-Elect.

 To learn more about the election — including timelines, eligibility and how to run — read the full guidelines here:

 We work with a third-party election services provider to ensure best practices are followed and that our election processes are equitable, effectively managed and transparent.

 Board of Directors

 When there are vacancies, the CMA organizes elections for CMA Board of Director positions.
 Terms are generally three years, except for student and resident directors, which are one year.
-Nominations for positions on the CMA Board of Directors can be put forward by provincial and territorial medical associations (PTMAs), student and resident affiliates, members (bylaw 11.3) or delegates from the floor of CMA General Council.
-Nominees are presented and voted on at the CMA’s General Council.
+Nominations for positions on the CMA Board of Directors can be put forward through various means including nominations submitted by provincial and territorial medical associations (PTMAs), student and resident affiliates-members or delegates of CMA General Council.
+Nominees are voted on at the CMA’s General Council.

 To learn more about this process — including timelines, eligibility and how to join the Board — read the full guidelines here: